AlacrisIO/alacrity/docs/paper.md

 There is no next local block, however, because there's no additional computation necessary.
 Instead, we move immediately to the next consensus block, which is initiated by Bob.
 In Alacrity, there is always exactly one participant that initiates a consensus block.
+(This is not intrinsic to decentralized applications, but a particular limitation of the first version of Alacrity.
+In [Future Work](#future-work), we discuss lifting this limitation.)
 In this block, Bob declassifies his hand, publishes it, and transfers the wager amount (which he has just learned from the last consensus block.)